- The owners of Vessels on the Marina or on the Hardstand must be a Full/Life/Subscriber Member of the MBBC.

 - Only one vehicle per Membership is permitted at any one time (I.e. Either the full member or associate).

 - Failure to display your correct membership identification on your vehicle may result in your vehicle being towed or clamped.

-- When leaving your vehicle in the secure car park for longer than 72 hours please notify reception of your intentions.
+- When leaving your vehicle in the secure car park for longer than 72 hours please notify reception of your intensions.

-- Only your vehicle and boat trailer registered on your membership is permitted in the car Any other vehicles e.g. Jetski etc. will be removed at your expense.
+- Only your vehicle and boat trailer registered on your membership is permitted in the car park.
+Any other vehicles Jet ski’s/tenders etc. will be removed at your expense.